hyperstack-org/website/Readme.md

 + `AppStore.section_stores['dsl'].pages.first['friendly_doc_name']`

 Once the stores are loaded (and the pages converted) the rest of the site is ready to render.

+### Semantic-UI

+The website uses Semantic-UI CSS and Rect-Semantic-UI.
+The CSS is built from the `vendor\semantic` folder using gulp.
+We modify the Semantic less variables instead of overriding CSS elements.

++ Change any of the global site variables (see docs) https://semantic-ui.com/usage/theming.html
++ Change site variables here `/vendor/semantic/src/themes/hyperstack/globals/site.variables`
++ Navigate to `vendor\semantic`
++ `gulp build-css`
++ `cp dist/semantic.css ../../app/assets/stylesheets/semantic.css`

+The copy `semantic.css` to `app\assets\stylesheets`